Top MBA Program Comparison and How to Use It

 2. Narrow down from there.
 Once you have an idea of where you’re competitive, identify the schools that are the best fit for your profile and objectives.
 Here are some factors to consider in your research:

-• Class size: this one really boils down to personal preference.
-Programs like HBS and Wharton, for example, have large class sizes (>850 students) while others like Haas and Tuck have more intimate class sizes (<300 students).
-The size of your class will play a big role in the type of experience you have during your two years on campus.
-It’s important to understand the pros and cons of each and determine which one is better aligned to your objectives.
+- Class size: this one really boils down to personal preference.
+Programs like HBS and Wharton enroll more than 850 students.
+Others, such as Haas and Tuck, keep class sizes under 300.
+Consequently, the size of your class will play a big role.
+Specifically, it affects the type of experience you have during your two years on campus.
+Therefore, it’s important to understand the pros and cons of each.
+Then, determine which one is better aligned to your objectives.
 For example, small programs boast tight-knit, congenial communities while larger programs offer greater breadth and diversity in each class.

-• Location: this is one that we encourage you to be flexible with as much as possible.
-Remember that it’s only for two years and all the top programs have widely influential brands that will in no way limit your career options to a 50-mile radius from campus.
+- Location: this is one that we encourage you to be flexible with as much as possible.
+Remember that it’s only for two years.
+Moreover, all the top programs have widely influential brands.
+As a result, they will in no way limit your career options to a 50-mile radius from campus.
 On the other hand, if your post-MBA goals are concentrated in a specific geography (i.e. NYC for finance and fashion, Bay Area for tech, etc.) then it does make sense that programs in those areas would rise to the top of your list.
-If you have a strong affinity for urban vs. rural locations, don’t ignore it entirely – just don’t let geography be the sole deciding factor.
+If you prefer urban or rural locations, consider it in your decision.
+However, do not let geography be the only factor.

 Next Steps

 The rest of the process is more art than science.
-Beyond those shown in our tool, consider factors such as:
+Beyond the factors in our tool, consider the following areas:

-• Teaching method: this is a big one, particularly if you’re considering HBS or Darden where the case method dominates most of the curriculum.
-If you’re not sure what the case method is, we strongly suggest reading up on it because it creates a unique classroom dynamic (relies on class participation – students do 85% of the talking in class, involves cold-calling, requires thorough preparation of the case prior to class, etc.) The other teaching methods you’ll find in the top programs are lectures and experiential learning (think immersion classes, team-based exercises, etc.) Pay attention to this and how it differs between schools because it will have a big impact on how you learn for the next two years.
+- Teaching method: this is a big one, particularly if you’re considering HBS or Darden where the case method dominates most of the curriculum.
+Research the case method if you are unfamiliar with it.
+Specifically, this style creates a unique, participation-heavy classroom dynamic.
+For example, it relies on class participation – students do 85% of the talking in class.
+Additionally, it involves cold-calling and requires thorough preparation.
+In contrast, the other teaching methods you’ll find are lectures and experiential learning.
+For instance, think immersion classes and team-based exercises.
+Consequently, pay attention to this and how it differs between schools.
+Indeed, it will have a big impact on how you learn for the next two years.

-• Academic strength or research focus: let’s start by clarifying that all of the top MBA programs offer a general management education with a broad selection of electives across all business subject areas (marketing, finance, operations, entrepreneurship, etc.) In other words, you will have access to fantastic professors and cutting-edge academics in any subject no matter which school you attend.
+- Academic strength or research focus: Next, let’s start by clarifying that all top MBA programs offer a general management education.
+Specifically, they have a broad selection of electives across all business subject areas.
+You will have access to elite professors at any top school.
+Cutting-edge academics are standard across all major programs.
 Gone are the days of Wharton being only a “finance” school or Kellogg being only a “marketing” school.
 With that said, certain programs may offer greater resources or specific programming dedicated to your area of focus.
-For example, Columbia has the Value Investing program, Wharton has the Health Care Management major, NYU Stern has the Luxury Marketing specialization, etc. Depending on which industry or function you’re targeting after business school, it may make sense to apply to programs that have a strong legacy in that field, either from the strength of the curriculum, breadth of electives, caliber of the faculty, prominence of research, or otherwise.
+For example, Columbia has the Value Investing program, Wharton has the Health Care Management major, NYU Stern has the Luxury Marketing specialization, etc. Consequently, depending on which industry you’re targeting, it may make sense to apply to programs with a strong legacy.
+This could be from curriculum strength, breadth of electives, faculty caliber, research prominence, or otherwise.

-• Culture: this one is a bit trickier to figure out, especially when you’re just starting the research process.
+- Culture: this one is a bit trickier to figure out, especially when you’re just starting the research process.
 It’s hard to really understand how the schools are different from simply browsing their websites.
-This is where engaging with the school (visiting campus if possible, attending info sessions, etc.) and speaking with alums and current students really pays off.
+Therefore, this is where engaging with the school really pays off.
+For example, try visiting campus, attending info sessions, and speaking with alums.
 After a couple different discussions, you’ll start to get a sense for how the programs are different from each other.
 In terms of which culture is right for you, that’s a matter of personal preference.
 If you have an independent streak, then maybe Booth is right for you.
 On the other hand, looking for a supportive, team-oriented environment?
 Kellogg or Tuck may be right up your alley.
 Lastly, we’ll say that while certain programs may have “reputations” that you’ve heard of, we recommend doing your own independent homework and deciding if you agree or not (they’re often over-stated, over-simplified, or outdated in our experience).

 Bottom Line

-After a certain amount of research, you’ll get a “gut” sense of the programs that are right for you on multiple levels.
-Try to keep an open mind while remaining true to yourself and your goals.
+After a certain research, you’ll get a “gut” sense of the programs that are right for you on multiple levels.
+Therefore, try to keep an open mind while remaining true to yourself and your goals.
 Best of luck!